 Yemisi Bolumole is the Ryder Professor of Supply Chain Management in the University of Tennessee, Knoxville’s Haslam College of Business.
 Before this, she was an associate professor of supply chain management for the Michigan State University’s Eli Broad College of Business and the director of the transportation and logistics program in the Coggin College of Business at the University of North Florida.
 Prior to joining academia, Bolumole worked in the oil/gas and third-party logistics sectors in operations management and business development.
 She earned her doctorate in logistics and supply chain management (SCM) from Cranfield University in the United Kingdom in 2001.

 Bolumole’s research emphasis includes third-party logistics and transportation outsourcing; transportation policy, especially business-to-government interactions; SCM’s broad implications for stakeholders and society; and talent development at the human resource management interface with SCM.
 Her research program has generated over 40 publications in top-tier business journals.

-By highlighting issues that enhance understanding of SCM policy and practice interfaces, Bolumole’s research fills a critical gap of understanding about the equilibrium effects between supply chain investment and activity, and their policy effects.
-Bolumole’s excellence in research has been recognized with several awards, including the Bernard J. LaLonde Prize for Best Paper Published in the Journal of Business Logistics.
-Her research in the policy area has garnered significant attention, receiving recent visibility during the COVID-19 pandemic through an invited multi-part series of articles published in the Supply Chain Management Review Journal.
+By highlighting issues that enhance understanding of SCM policy and practice interfaces, Bolumole’s research fills a critical gap in understanding the equilibrium effects between supply chain investments, activity and their policy effects.
+Her excellence in research has been recognized with several awards, including the Bernard J. LaLonde Prize for Best Paper in the Journal of Business Logistics.
+Her research in the policy area has garnered significant attention, receiving visibility during the COVID-19 pandemic through an invited multipart series of articles published in Supply Chain Management Review.